CHESSComputing/ChessAnalysisPipeline/docs/EDD.md

 - `profile`: Runs the pipeline in a [Python profiler](https://docs.python.org/3/library/profile.html).

-The "pipeline" block creates the actual workflow pipeline, it this example it consists of four toplevel processes that get executed successively:
+The "pipeline" block creates the actual workflow pipeline, it this example it consists of nine toplevel processes that get executed successively:

+- The EDD/XRF energy calibration consists of two processes:

+    - `common.SpecReader`: A processor that reads the raw detector data.

-- `common.MapProcessor`: A processor that creates a CHESS style map.
+    - `edd.MCAEnergyCalibrationProcessor`: A processor that performs the detector channel energy calibration.

+- The EDD $`2\theta`$ calibration consists of two processes:

-- `pipeline.MultiplePipelineItem`: A processor that executes (in this case reads) three items and passes the inputs on to the next item in the pipeline.
+    - `common.SpecReader` under `pipeline.MultiplePipelineItem`: A processor that reads the raw detector data and adds it to the energy calibration info that gets passed along directly from the previous processor in the pipeline.

+    - `edd.MCATthCalibrationProcessor`: A processor that performs the $`2\theta`$ calibration.

+- The following two processors read the strain analysis sample's raw detector data and create a CHESS style map:

-- `tomo.TomoCHESSMapConverter`: A processor that converts the inputs to a CHESS style map.
+    - `edd.EddMapReader`: A processor that reads the sample's raw detector data using a CHESS style experiment par-file.

+    - `common.MapProcessor`: A processor that creates a CHESS style map for the raw detector data.

+- The last three processors perform the actual strain analysis and write the output to a Nexus file:

+    - `common.YAMLReader` under `pipeline.MultiplePipelineItem`: A processor that reads the energy/$`2\theta`$ calibration results adds it to the raw data map that gets passed along directly from the previous processor in the pipeline.

-- `tomo.TomoDataProcessor`: The actual tomographic reconstruction processor that creates a single NeXus object with the reconstructed data as well as all metadata pertaining to the reconstruction and passes it on to the next item in the pipeline.
+    - `edd.StrainAnalysisProcessor`: A processor that perfroms the actual strain analysis and creates a single Nexus object with the starin analysis results as well as all metadata pertaining to the workflow.

-- `common.NexusWriter`: A processor that writes the reconstructed data to a NeXus file.
+    - `common.NexusWriter`: A processor that writes the starin analysis results to a NeXus file.

+Note that the energy calibration can also be obtained ahead of time and used for multiple strain analyses.
+In this case remove the first four processes in the pipeline and read the detector channel energy calibration info in what is now the third item in the pipeline.

 ## Additional notes on energy calibration